Judge the Ads Ohio

 This ad clearly wasn’t paid for by Judge Doe’s campaign, a political party or a PAC.
 But you might search for the name shown in the disclaimer and find nothing.
 Search engines can reveal an enormous amount of information, but some organizations that fund political ads are (purposefully) less than transparent.

 Because corporations are worried about possible adverse reactions and their bottom line, when paying for political ads, they often prefer to shield their identity.
 They may opt to hide behind a series of shell corporations and complex financial maneuvers in order to make it intentionally difficult to see who’s paying for what.
-And, while it is constitutional to require ads to include information on who paid for them (known as “disclosure”), the Ohio General Assembly and Congress have failed to pass strong disclosure rules that would help us “follow the money” to its original source.
+And, while it is constitutional to require ads to include information on who paid for them (known as “disclosure”), neither the Ohio General Assembly nor the U.S. Congress passed strong disclosure rules that would help us “follow the money” to its original source.

 In addition, wealthy individuals sometimes prefer to operate in secrecy.
 This has led to the creation of nonprofits such as 501(c)(4)s that are able to keep the list of their donors private.
 This makes “following the money” much more difficult.